scaleoutsean/eseries-perf-analyzer/README.md

 # We are still in ./collector subdirectory.
 # InfluxDB and Grafana are already running, start collector(s) and dbmanager:
 docker-compose up
-# Check Grafana and if OK, hit CTRL+C, and restart with:
+# Check Grafana and if OK, hit CTRL+C, restart with:
 docker-compose up -d
+# If not OK, CTRL+C and "docker-compose down".
+# Then review config.json and docker-compose.yml.
+# collector.py and db_manager.py can be started from the CLI for easier troubleshooting.
 ```

 - `./epa/.env` has some env data used by its Makefile for InfluxDB and Grafana.
 Use `make` to start, stop, clean, rm, restart these two.